History

 MP Neil Parish cut the ribbon and had the first bowl on our new carpet.

-He Said " This is a wonderful facility with a very warm and welcoming feel -- And I am delighted to have had the opportunity to perform the opening ceremony".
+He said " This is a wonderful facility with a very warm and welcoming feel -- And I am delighted to have had the opportunity to perform the opening ceremony".

 Also in attendance were Tiverton Mayor Janet Rendle and Cllr.
 Neal Davey.